 CP’s dividend payout

-In the subsequent part, we’ll examine whether Canadian Pacific Railway’s free cash flows are enough to support dividend payment.
+In the next article, we’ll assess Canadian Pacific Railway’s free cash flow levels.